dingwell/wrf-installer/README.md

   scripts are running (once for WRF and once for WPS).

 ## Notes
-The installer will download all the necessary tar-balls automatically; but if you prefer, you can download them yourself and place them in the working directory.
+* The installer will download all the necessary tar-balls automatically; but if you prefer, you can download them yourself and place them in the working directory.
 If you download them yourself, ensure that the version string in *user_settings_common.bash* matches that of your files.
+* This script installer assumes that all dependencies are already installed on your system (I might add installation instructions for these as well, but that's a bit more work...)